 7. What if I would like to buy a local to turn it afterwards into a flat with conditions that make it able to live in?

-Let’s imagine the next situation: you find a really nice local in a neighborhood that you really enjoy, and would like to turn it into your residency.
+Let’s imagine the next situation: you find a really nice local in a neighborhood that you really enjoy, and would like to turn it into your residence.
 How should you proceed legally here?

 In that situation, you need to request to the City Hall a license, a license to turn the local into a property apt to live in.
 But there is the possibility that the City Hall denies your request if the property does not fulfill the necessary requirements.